 This again depends on your treatment plan and needs.
 Some of the treatment may be covered by your insurance, depending if the treatment is needed for health, functional or purely cosmetic reasons.

 The best approach is to come in for a consultation.
 We can discuss treatment options that can vary according to your needs, budget, and health insurance options.
 We can craft a treatment that’s friendly to your budget.
-Because we take a creative and unique approach to treatment, we can usually find a more affordable approach than what’s standard.
+Because we take a creative and unique approach to treatment, we can usually find a more affordable approach to dental implants and full mouth reconstruction than what’s standard.